 Thank you for your interest in submitting to The Book of Uncommon Rituals!
 Please read all instructions before submitting.
 Each submission will be considered for one of our forthcoming volumes.
 Thank you in advance for your contribution we look forward to reviewing it!

-Editors Wesley Wildman, Melody Stanford Martin, and Molly Silverstein, on behalf of the entire Wildhouse Publications team
+Editors Wesley Wildman, Melody Stanford Martin, and Dave Rohr, on behalf of the entire Wildhouse Publications team

 1. All ritual submissions must be completely original and must not be replications of another author’s work.
 Any quoted material must be properly attributed.
 The editors reserve the right to omit attributed material if contributors cannot secure the proper permissions to print.

-2. We are thrilled to have many contributions to this work, however we cannot guarantee that all submissions will be published.
+2. We are thrilled to have many contributions to this series, however we cannot guarantee that all submissions will be published.

 3. Contributors may submit multiple entries, but each entry must have its own form submission.
 Please do not use the form to submit multiple entries at once.